 Tolerance, Tulips & More

-Amsterdam, Holland’s capital, is known for its concentric canal rings and the leisure boats that ply them.
+Amsterdam, Holland’s capital, is known for its concentric tolerance, tulips, canal rings and the leisure boats that ply them.
 Visit its many museums, cycle through the bulb fields, sail the Dutch waterways, sleep in its castles and hotels, use its airport as your gateway to Europe.

 That era is also known as Holland’s Golden Age, which saw the foundation of the Dutch East Indies Company in 1602 and the Dutch West Indies Company in 1621.
 This time period also blossomed on a cultural level, as depicted in the works of art by the Dutch Masters Rembrandt, Vermeer, van Gogh, and Jan Steen.

-More than half of Netherlands is located approximately 19 feet below sea level.
+More than half of the Netherlands is located approximately 19 feet below sea level.
 More than 20% of the land has been reclaimed from the sea and turned into polders.
 The polders were first created through the use of drainage mills, which were invented in 1414.
 While the watermills and windmills were introduced to Holland via the Middle East Crusades, Holland is unique in the diversity of mills it uses.

 The tulips, which brighten the Dutch countryside each spring were first brought there by herbalist Carolus Clusius in 1593 who planted imported bulbs from Turkey in the Hortus Botanicus (Botanical Garden) in Leiden.
 The Dutch craze with tulips dates back to tulip mania in 1620 when investors paid for rare bulbs with their weight in gold, forcing prices up until the market collapsed in 1636.

-Netherlands is well known as a cheese-producing country since the Middle Ages and popularized the use of weigh-houses to controll the quality and weight of the cheese.
-In fact the port of Edam exported one million pounds of cheese in 1649 alone.
-All the cheeses produced came from farms in the provinces of North and South Holland, Friesland and western Utrecht.
+The Netherlands is well known as a cheese-producing country since the Middle Ages and popularized the use of weigh-houses to control the quality and weight of the cheese.
+In fact, the port of Edam exported one million pounds of cheese in 1649 alone.
+All the cheeses produced came from farms in the provinces of North and South Holland, Friesland, and western Utrecht.
 Although production has been taken over by factories, there are still over 600 farms that produce their own cheese, known as “Boerenkaas” (farmer’s cheese).

-De Wallen is a designated area for legalised prostitution and is called Amsterdam’s Red-light District.
+De Wallen is a designated area for legalized prostitution and is called Amsterdam’s Red-light District.
 It consists of a network of canals, streets, and alleys containing several hundred small, one-room apartments rented by sex workers who offer their services from behind a window or glass door, typically illuminated with red lights.
 In recent years, the city has been repurposing red-light district windows to clean up the area.